cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 ## Energy Consumption Quantification

-The primary energy source for a constant-speed compressor is the electricity used to run the compressor motor.
-The general methodology for quantifying the electricity consumption of a constant-speed compressor and motor involves measuring their electrical energy use.
+The primary energy source for a compressor is the electricity used to run the compressor motor.
+The general methodology for quantifying the electricity consumption of a compressor and motor involves measuring their electrical energy use.
 Depending on operational variability, daily or weekly models incorporating cooling load or a proxy (such as outdoor air temperature) may be developed to better characterize consumption.
-The typical energy use of a constant-speed compressor is estimated using its simulated yearly schedule.
+The typical energy use of a compressor is estimated using its simulated yearly schedule.
 A more detailed explanation of the calculation methodology is provided below.

 ### How to Quantify